Eustace King: Executive career

-Prior to his hockey career, King worked for Leo Burnett Worldwide in media buying.
-While with Leo Burnett, King became part of the NHL Diversity Task Force in 1994 and was a manager.
+Before his hockey career, King worked for Leo Burnett Worldwide in media buying.
+While with Leo Burnett, King became part of the NHL Diversity Task Force in 1994 and became a manager.
 He remained in the NHL when he went to work in sponsorship as a director.
 In 2004, King became a sports agent when he and Matthew Oates created O2K Sports Management.
-At O2K, King works in multiple departments including healthcare and finance.
+At O2K, King works in multiple departments, including healthcare and finance.
 With O2K, King is a member of the National Hockey League Players' Association.
 Following the hiring of Brett Peterson in 2009 and Harkie Singh in 2020, King was one of a few people of color working as an agent for the NHLPA in 2020.

-During his NHL experience, King began to represent Chris Stewart in 2006 when King was starting out as an agent.
+During his NHL experience, King began to represent Chris Stewart in 2006 when King was starting as an agent.
 During the early 2010s, he was the agent for Wayne Simmonds when Simmonds experienced multiple events of racial discrimination while playing hockey.
 King also represented Raffi Torres when Torres used blackface as part of his costume for Halloween in 2011.
-During the 2010s to 2020s, King has represented players such as Jared Spurgeon and Jason Zucker.
+During the 2010s to 2020s, King represented players such as Jared Spurgeon and Jason Zucker.
 In 2021, King represented Willie O'Ree when skates were worn to recognize O'Ree as the NHL's first person of color player.
-While working as a NHL agent during the COVID-19 pandemic, King created a social distancing hockey team called the North L.A.
-Stars.
+King created a social distancing hockey team called the North L.A.
+Stars while working as an NHL agent during the COVID-19 pandemic.
 He made the Stars after the pandemic prevented children from playing minor ice hockey in Los Angeles.